Dune (2021 film): Critical response

 Metacritic gave the film a weighted average score of 74 out of 100, based on 68 critics, indicating "generally favorable" reviews.
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while those at PostTrak gave it an 84% positive score (with an average rating of 4.5 out of 5 stars) and 66% saying they would definitely recommend it.
-Following its premiere at the Venice Film Festival in September 2021, early reception was generally positive, receiving praise for its ambition, story, scope, worldbuilding, performances (particularly those of Chalamet and Ferguson) and production values, although some critics considered the story to be incomplete and dull.
-Its writing and scope continued to be praised following its release, while others criticized the runtime, pacing, and adaptation of the source material.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while those at PostTrak gave it an 84% positive score, with 66% of viewers saying they would definitely recommend it.
+Following the film's premiere at the Venice Film Festival in September 2021, early reception was generally positive.
+Dune received praise for its ambition, story, scope, worldbuilding, performances—particularly those of Chalamet and Ferguson—and production value, although some critics considered the story to be incomplete and dull.
+Its writing and scope continued to be praised following its release, while some criticized the runtime, pacing, and adaptation of the source material.

-Ben Travis of Empire, Robbie Collin from The Daily Telegraph, and Xan Brooks at The Guardian rated the film five out of five stars.
-Travis praised the writing and direction, feeling it helped properly establish elements of worldbuilding.
+Ben Travis of Empire praised the writing and direction, feeling it helped properly establish elements of worldbuilding.
 He also lauded Fraser's cinematography and Zimmer's score, calling the film "blockbuster filmmaking in the Christopher Nolan mould", and praising Chalamet and Ferguson's performances.
-However, he felt that the "emotional strings" did not work as well.
-Brooks agreed with the sentiment that it was a high-quality blockbuster film and found it "the missing link bridging the multiplex and the arthouse", citing the worldbuilding, ensemble cast, and set pieces as positive elements.
-Collins also praised the writing and Chalamet and Ferguson's performances, feeling the exposition was written well.
-However, he highlighted the production design and the sandworms, calling the latter "threateningly alien, but also enticing, even addictive" and commenting "the sets ring with the desolate grandeur of ancient ruins".
+However, he felt that the "emotional strings" did not work as well.'
+Xan Brooks of The Guardian described the film as high-quality and called it "the missing link bridging the multiplex and the arthouse", citing the worldbuilding, ensemble cast, and set pieces as positive elements.
+Robbie Collin of The Daily Telegraph praised the writing and Chalamet and Ferguson's performances, feeling the exposition was written well.